kalinkrustev/ut-port/README.md

 In addition to the standard tags, logging defines the following additional ones:

 - `msg` - includes information in text form, which can be used for indexing and searching
-- `level` - descibes the logging level and can be one of:
+- `level` - describes the logging level and can be one of:
   - `60` - `fatal` - application has reached an unrecoverable condition
   - `50` - `error` - expected error, the application will continue to process
   further requests